fstrub95/Autoencoders_cf/README.md

 -seed         The random seed                                   Default = 1234
 ```

+PS : fileType classic : one line ="idUser idItem rating"

-One may also change the learninf process or the network architecture by using the file config.template.lua
+One may also change the learning process or the network architecture by using the file config.template.lua
 ```lua
 configV =          -- ConfigV --> learn Vencoder / configU --> learn Uencoder
 {